-- There are three additional levels of appeal after Level 2, for a total of five levels of appeal.
+• There are three additional levels of appeal after Level 2, for a total of five levels of appeal.
 If reviewers turn down your Level 2 Appeal, you can choose whether to accept that decision or to go on to Level 3, and make another appeal.
-At Level 3, your appeal is reviewed by a judge. - Section 9 in this chapter tells more about Levels3, 4 and 5 of the appeals process.
+At Level 3, your appeal is reviewed by an Administrative Law Judge or attorney adjudicator.
+Section 9 in this chapter tells more about Levels 3, 4 and 5 of the appeals process.